-Students wishing to major in music at Mount Mercy should start the program in their first semester in order to complete all courses in the usual time span.
+It is best for students wishing to major in music to start major course work in their first semester in order to complete all courses in the usual time span, however every effort is made to offer courses as needed for incoming transfer students.
 An interview and musical audition with the music faculty is required so proper placement and advice may be given.

-As part of their applied music experience, all music and music education majors are required to attend student, faculty, and guest recitals and perform at least once each semester in the weekly music seminar.
+As part of their applied music experience, all Music and Music-Education majors are required to attend student, faculty, and guest recitals and perform at least once each semester in the weekly music seminar.

-All music majors and minors enrolled full-time must register for MU 168 Mount Mercy College Choir or MU 170 University Band.
+All music majors and minors enrolled full-time must register for MU 168 Choir or MU 170 University Band.